 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and will have no legal or constructive obligation to pay further amounts.
-Obligations for contributions to defined contribution pension plans are recognised as an expenditure/resource expended in profit or loss in the periods during which services are rendered by employees.
+Obligations for contributions to defined contribution pension plans are recognised as an expenditure/resource expended in statement of income and expenditure in the periods during which services are rendered by employees.

-(ii) Short-term benefits
+(ii) Short-term employee benefits